 Within the peninsula’s 19 county parks, Cave Point is the most breathtaking.
-Here are 7 reasons why the park is a must visit on your Door County vacation!
+Our guide on what to do is below.

 Yes, as long as it’s calm, you can swim at Cave Point County Park.
 There are only a few spots to get in and out of the water, so make sure you have some athletic ability before you jump in.
 And make sure you don’t cliff jump before checking out the depth.
 You won’t really be able to experience or see the caves from the land, but you will be able to see Devil’s Bathtub(nicknamed by one of our past kayak guides).
 There are plenty of caves under the water too, but those are best left to the scuba divers and snorkelers.
-The dolomite rock has been eaten away by waves for many years and when the water is rough, this is a great place to get photos of the water splashing up against the coves and launching into the air.
+The dolomite rock has been eaten away by waves for many years and when the water is rough, this is a great place to get photos of the water splashing up against the limestone and launching into the air.
 Just be careful, each year, cave point county park claims lives; Marines, photographers, even kayakers.
-Just another reason to go with the extra safety of a guide on a kayak tour or a half day kayak tour.
+Just another reason to go with the extra safety of a guide on a 2 hour kayak tour or a half day kayak tour.

 You won’t believe your eyes, when you see the water some days.
 We call it Jamaica Bay, because it reminds us of the Caribbean.
 The waters can look like this even in the middle of winter!
 Be careful and don’t get too close to the edge of the cliffs during any time of the year!

 Probably the most popular activity for Cave Point due to its ease.
 The hike is not hard, but not the best for grandma, plenty of roots, slippery rocks, fallen trees and other hazards cover the trail.
 Lakeside hike is a fun hike that connects to Whitefish Bay Dunes State Park.
-Be mindful along the path and watch your children, there are many spots that are very dangerous if you fall in and there are not protective railings along the path.
+Be mindful along the path and watch your children while you are hiking, there are many spots that are very dangerous if you fall in and there are not protective railings along the path.
 Keep an eye out for poison ivy and the hole that you can see into the big cave 1/2 way down the trail.
 If you do decide to go hiking during the winter, stay back from the edge.

 Cliff jumping at Cave Point is very popular amongst the kids.
-Climbing has yet to catch on as it is not a recommended activity as the limestone rock is super crumbly and can result in injuries or death.
+Climbing has yet to catch on as it is not a recommended activity due to the limestone rock being super crumbly and can result in injuries or death.
 There are numerous overhangs, plenty of pockets, hand holds and some impassable areas.
 This is one of the areas in Door County where the water has eaten away at a lot of the loose crumbly limestone rock and has left stronger rock to grip.
 If you fall, a majority of the area is water, but be mindful and know that there are very shallow spots too.

 Weddings and Event location

-Hosting an event in a County park like a wedding, party, or family gathering?
+Want to host an event in a County park like a wedding, party, or family gathering?
 If so, you will want to check out Cave Point County Park!
 Pros:A gorgeous little 20 person gazebo and a great backdrop.
 Cons: Limited parking and plenty of people in your photos depending on the day of your event.

 This isn’t all there is to do there; Surfing, BBQing, sun tanning, and making out are all popular as well.